-is outlined in more detail, e.g., in Schwartz (1997) or Manoliu and Tompaidis (2002) who apply the very same model.
-Since our pricing study primarily focuses on shortterm electricity forward contracts, we accordingly focus on the short end of the natural gas curve and hence seek to infer the log-spot natural gas dynamics from corresponding short-term futures contracts with maturities ranging from 1 to 4 months.
-Relevant data is sourced from Bloomberg and relates to standard natural gas futures contracts traded at the ICE (Intercontinental Exchange) with physical delivery at the National Balancing Point (NBP), the virtual trading point for natural gas in Great Britain operated by gas-TSO National Grid.
+cannot be observed directly, estimation of all parameters for the natural gas model is instead performed based on futures data and using the Kalman filter and maximum likelihood.
+Re-casting the model into state-space representation with corresponding transition and measurement equations is a standard exercise which is outlined in more detail, e.g., in Schwartz (1997).
+Since our study primarily focuses on pricing short-term electricity forward contracts, we focus on the short end of the natural gas curve and hence seek to infer the log-spot natural gas dynamics from corresponding short-term futures contracts with maturities ranging from one to four months.
+Relevant data is sourced from Bloomberg and relates to natural gas futures contracts traded at the ICE (Intercontinental Exchange) with physical delivery at the National Balancing Point (NBP), the virtual trading hub for natural gas in Great Britain.
+Parameter estimates for the dynamics of natural gas are summarized in Table 4.
+Again, the estimates are statistically highly significant and clearly reflect the strong seasonal component that is present in natural gas prices.

-Having estimated the parameters that govern the dynamics of the respective underlying variables D_t , C_t and g_t , it yet remains to be determined how to estimate the "fundamental" parameters α , β , γ and δ that link the above three factors.
+Having estimated the parameters that govern the dynamics of the respective underlying variables D_t , C_t , and g_t , the parameters α , β , γ , and δ that link the three fundamental factors yet remain to be determined.
 Generally, two approaches appear suitable:

-- 1. Based on equation (12), historic log electricity spot prices $\ln P_t$ are regressed on corresponding time-series data of D_t , C_t and $\ln g_t$.
-This has been proposed by Cartea and Villaplana (2008) for a structurally similar model (that, however, does not include marginal fuel dynamics) - 2.
-Implicit (re-)estimation over time of the "fundamental" parameters, based on the cross-section of electricity spot and forward prices
+- 1. Based on Equation (12), historic log electricity spot prices $\ln P_t$ are regressed on corresponding time-series data of D_t , C_t , and $\ln g_t$.
+This approach is proposed by Cartea and Villaplana (2008) for a structurally similar model (that, however, does not include marginal fuel dynamics or forward-looking information) - 2.
+Implicit (re-)estimation over time, based on a cross-section of electricity spot and forward prices